karfly/dca-bot/README.md

 # Bitcoin DCA Bot

-A Docker-based Bitcoin Dollar Cost Averaging (DCA) bot that automatically purchases Bitcoin on a daily schedule via OKX exchange and sends notifications through Telegram.
+A Docker-based Bitcoin Dollar Cost Averaging (DCA) bot that automatically purchases Bitcoin on a daily schedule via cryptocurrency exchanges and sends notifications through Telegram.

+> **NOTE:** This bot is built with [CCXT](https://github.com/ccxt/ccxt) to support multiple exchanges, but it has been fully tested only with OKX.
+When using other exchanges, the bot will attempt to work but may have unexpected behavior.
+Contributions to improve support for other exchanges are welcome!

 ## Features

+- **Multi-Exchange Support**: Built with CCXT to support multiple exchanges (currently fully tested with OKX)
 - **Automated DCA**: Buy a configurable amount of Bitcoin daily at a specified UTC time
 - **Telegram Integration**: Receive notifications and check stats via Telegram bot
 - **MongoDB Integration**: Track trade history and performance
 - **Balance Tracking**: Monitor USDT balance and days left at current rate
-- **Security Features**: Transaction limits, OKX subaccount isolation, dry-run mode
+- **Security Features**: Transaction limits, exchange subaccount isolation, dry-run mode
 - **Docker Support**: Easy deployment and management
 - **Detailed Stats**: View your DCA performance statistics
 - **Portfolio Tracking**: Track existing BTC holdings alongside DCA purchases